Subdivision Directional Fields: Subdivision Vector Fields

 \paragraph{Hodge decomposition}

-In Figure~\ref{fig:hodge-decomposition} we show a Hodge decomposition of a procedurally-generated field with the SEM operators, subdivided to a fine level $l=3$.
-It is evident that the exact part subdivides as defined, but also that there high-frequency divergence that pollutes co-exact and the harmonic part (Eq.~\ref{eq:divergence-bleeding}).
+In Figure~\ref{fig:hodge-decomposition} we show a Hodge decomposition of a procedurally-generated field with the SHM operators, subdivided to a fine level $l=3$.
+It is evident that the exact part subdivides as defined, but also that there is high-frequency divergence that pollutes the co-exact and the harmonic parts.

-\paragraph{Hodge Spectrum} The spectrum of the PCVF Hodge Laplacian $L_\mathcal{X}$ was studied in~\cite{Brandt:2016}, where they showed that the spectrum of $L_\mathcal{X}$ comprises harmonic fields (in its null space), gradients of eigenfunctions of $L_\mathcal{V}$, and cogradients of eigenfunctions of $L_\mathcal{E}$.
-Using the SEM mass matrices, these relations still hold for the SEM Hodge Laplacian $\mathbb{L}_\Gamma$:
+\paragraph{Hodge Spectrum} The spectrum of the PCVF Hodge Laplacian $L_\mathcal{X}$ is studied in~\cite{Brandt:2016}, where they show that the spectrum of $L_\mathcal{X}$ comprises harmonic fields (in its null space), gradients of eigenfunctions of $L_\mathcal{V}$, and cogradients of eigenfunctions of $L_\mathcal{E}$.
+Using the SHM mass matrices, these relations still hold for the SHM Hodge Laplacian $\mathbb{L}_\Gamma$:

-Note that a term of $\mathbb{M}_\Gamma \cdot \mathbb{M}_\Gamma^{-1}$ was simplified from the right-hand side of the last equation.
-We used subdivision level $l=3$, and computed the SEM Hodge eigenfunctions for several eigenvalues.
+Note that a term of $\mathbb{M}_\Gamma \cdot \mathbb{M}_\Gamma^{-1}$ was simplified in the right-hand side of the last equation.
+We used subdivision level $l=3$, and computed the SHM Hodge eigenfunctions for several eigenvalues.
 We compare them against the ground-truth fine eigenfunctions in Figure~\ref{fig:hodge-eigs}.
-In Figures~\ref{fig:hodge-L-eigs-diff} and~\ref{fig:hodge-CL-eigs-diff}, we further analyze the relative error between the fine spectrum and the FEM and SEM spectra for the Hodge Laplacian.
-As can be seen, the SEM spectrum is a much better approximation of the fine Hodge spectrum than the coarse FEM one, for more than half of the full spectrum.
+In Figures~\ref{fig:hodge-L-eigs-diff} and~\ref{fig:hodge-CL-eigs-diff}, we further analyze the relative error between the fine spectrum and the FEM and SHM spectra for the Hodge Laplacian.
+As can be seen, the SHM spectrum is a much better approximation of the fine Hodge spectrum than the coarse FEM one, for more than half of the full spectrum.